 Kingston Resources is a metals exploration company.
 Currently the Company's priority is the world-class Misima Gold Project in PNG, which contains a JORC resource of 2.8Moz Au, a production history of over 3.7Moz and outstanding potential for additional resource growth through exploration success.
-Kingston currently owns 49% of the Misima Gold Project and is earning in to 70%.
+Kingston currently owns 70% of the Misima Gold Project.

-In addition, Kingston owns 75% of the Livingstone Gold Project which holds a 50koz resource and is the site of a number of high grade historic intersections.
+In addition, Kingston owns 75% of the Livingstone Gold Project in Western Australia.